Introduction

 Section technical notes

-The 7 lifestyle-related chronic conditions (with ICD-10-AM codes) include: breast cancer (C50), lung cancer (C33-C34), colorectal cancer (C18-C20), COPD (J41-J44), coronary heart disease (I20-I25), cerebrovascular disease and related syndromes (I60-I69 & G45-G46), and diabetes (E10-E14).
+The 7 lifestyle-related chronic conditions (with ICD-10-AM codes) include: breast cancer (C50), lung cancer (C33-C34), colorectal cancer (C18-C20), COPD (J40-J44), coronary heart disease (I20-I25), stroke (I60-I64), and diabetes (E10-E14).

-The ABS recommends the use of other data sources than the Census, such as the NHS, to understand the prevalence of diseases in Australia, due to various Census data limitations.3 See Comparing ABS long-term health conditions data sources on the ABS website for further details.
+The ABS recommends the use of data sources other than the Census, such as the NHS, to understand the prevalence of diseases in Australia, due to various Census data limitations.3 See Comparing ABS long-term health conditions data sources on the ABS website for further details.
 Other factors to consider when interpreting the Census long-term health condition information are:

 • When comparing across regions, it is important to note that older people are at higher risk of developing long-term health conditions.
 Regions with higher proportions of older people, such as Wide Bay HHS (with more than a quarter of the population 65 years and older in 2020), are likely to also have higher proportion of people with these conditions.